v0.5.0

 With multi-column sorting enabled:

-• Each call to toggleSort() adds that column to the sort stack
+• Each toggleSort() call adds columns to the sort stack

 • Columns cycle through: ascending → descending → removed from sort

-• The order matters - earlier sorts take precedence over later ones
+• Sort order matters - earlier sorts take precedence

 Custom Sort Functions